natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 '''Enemies Worth Noting'''

 * '''F-16A:''' These planes have excellent acceleration and decent top speed.
-In addition, they have AIM-9Ls, which can sometimes be difficult to flare with the F-14's two very hot engines, as well as AIM-7Ms (except the "normal" US F-16A and Israeli Netz"), which can give competition to the F-14's AIM-7Fs.
+In addition, they are equipped with AIM-9Ls (and Python 3's for the Israeli Netz), which can be difficult to flare with the F-14's two very hot engines running on full afterburner, as well as AIM-7Ms (except the US F-16A Block 10 and Israeli Netz), that perform similarly to the F-14's AIM-7Fs.
 One weakness of the F-16 is its angle of attack limiter which effectively bricks the F-16 at high speeds.
 This means it will have trouble dodging the F-14's AIM-7Fs at higher speeds.
 In a dogfight, the F-16 outturns the F-14 with it's excellent maneuverability, but the angle of attack limiter can be exploited in a merge with an F-16, where air braking, down-throttling and pulling hard into the F-16 may let you park yourself on his tail.
 The F-16's excellent acceleration in contrast with the F-14's poor acceleration makes it ill-advised to engage in a vertical dogfight with the F-16.
-It is generally best to avoid dogfighting the F-16, but if needed, a rate fight is favoured by the F-14.
+It is generally best to avoid dogfighting the F-16, but if needed, a rate fight is favoured by the F-14,
 * '''MiG-29''': The MiG-29 has excellent acceleration and top speed.
-Though its R-60Ms are a far cry from the F-16's AIM-9Ls, it does possess the extremely dangerous R-27ER long range SARH missile.
+Though the R-60M on the [[MiG-29|9.13]] is a far cry from the F-16's AIM-9Ls, future variants carry the supermanouevring, IRCCM equipped [[R-73]], and all MiG-29s posses the extremely dangerous R-27ER long range SARH missile.
 These missiles are faster accelerating and more manoeuvrable than the F-14's AIM-7Fs while having the same listed maximum range of 100 km.
 However, the MiG-29 can only carry two of them.
 They can be outranged by your AIM-54s, but at closer ranges, even a single missile can mean death for you, so you will have to use missile jousting strategies to beat the R-27ER with your AIM-7Fs.
 In a dogfight, it's mostly the same story as with the F-16: the MiG-29 has excellent maneuverability, and while the F-14 can certainly keep up, vertical dogfights should be avoided due to the stark difference in acceleration between the MiG-29 and F-14A.
 The best way to dogfight the MiG-29 in the F-14 is to utilize the F-14's excellent turn rate in a rate fight; staying at around 750 km/h will let the F-14 slowly out-rate the MiG-29.
 * '''Mirage 2000C:''' Mirage 2000s have excellent acceleration and top speed, as well as powerful missiles.
 Like AIM-9Ls, the Magic 2 can be difficult to flare, and the Super 530D is comparable to the AIM-7F, but it should be noted that the Mirage 2000C only has two of each of these missiles.
 In a dogfight, the Mirage 2000 has excellent instantaneous turn rate, but due to its delta wing design bleeds speed quickly; in this case the F-14A's excellent rate speed should be used to drain the Mirage 2000 of energy and outrate it.
-* '''F-4J, F-4S, F-4EJ Kai, Kurnass 2000:''' These Phantoms can very easily be beaten in a dogfight by the F-14A, but beware of potent AIM-7Fs, and in the case of the EJ Kai and Kurnass 2000, a powerful radar and all-aspect AIM-9Ls.
+* '''F-4J, F-4S, F-4EJ Kai, Kurnass 2000:''' These Phantoms can very easily be beaten in a dogfight by the F-14A, but beware that they can also use the AIM-7F (except the Kurnass 2000), and in the case of the EJ Kai and Kurnass 2000, they have significantly upgraded radars, can use the AIM-9L, and for the Kurnass 2000 specifically, the even deadlier Python 3.
 * '''MiG-23ML/MLA/MLD:''' These MiG-23s boast good R-24s which can compete with the AIM-7F, as well as dangerous R-24Ts which can lock on to the F-14's hot heat signature and stealthily destroy it.
 Good situational awareness is key to defeating these missiles.
+On curves that follow the same direction indefinitely, be careful.
+When it comes to high-speed turns, the F-14A has the advantage.
+However, when it comes to continuous curves at low speed, without changing direction, the Mig 23 (especially the MLD) has an advantage.
 In a dogfight, MiG-23s have a surprisingly good rate speed which can keep up with the F-14.
 However, their instantaneous turn rate is poor, so a one circle or scissors can be used with the F-14A to easily gain an advantage over MiG-23s.
-* '''F-5E:''' F-5s have a surprising turn rate that can rival even the F-14A.
-However, it has slow acceleration, its guns are mediocre, and it has very limited missiles.
+* '''F-5E:''' The F-5 series have a surprisingly good turn rate that can rival even the F-14A.
+However, it has slow acceleration, its guns are mediocre, and it only has short-range infrared missiles.
 Therefore, they can be engaged with Sparrows and Phoenixes without retaliation, and in a dogfight, the vertical can be used on the F-5 to stall them out and gain the advantage.
+Beware however that the squadron premium [[F-5E FCU (Japan)|F-5E FCU]] can enter battle with two different all-aspect infrareds at the same time.
+Two [[AIM-9P4 Sidewinder|AIM-9P4]]<nowiki/>s, and two Python 3s.
+Though the AIM-9P4 isn't as much of a threat as an AIM-9L due to only being able to pull 20G like a regular AIM-9P, it carries the AIM-9L's seeker, meaning it's just as difficult to flare off in rear aspect.

 '''Simulator Battles - Enduring Confrontation'''